 1. Spirit Island, Maligne lake

-There are loads of boat cruises heading down Maligne lake every day, however if you want to photograph Spirit Island at sunrise or sunset you will have to stay overnight at a nearby campsite.
+There are loads of boat cruises heading down Maligne lake every day, however if you want to photograph Spirit Island at sunrise or sunset you will have to plan a multiday kayaking or canoeing excursion.
 I stayed at Fisherman's Bay Campground and canoed to Spirit Island through the dark to get this shot at sunrise.

 2. Vermillion Lakes